pjimmybrcd/bwc_simulation_mwc/README.md

 ### Manual Install
 You can also move the entire pack to the /opt/stackstorm/packs/ directory then install by issuing the following commands.

-1. Rename the folder to campus_ztp
+1. Rename the folder to ztp
-2. Move the campus_ztp folder to /opt/stackstorm/packs/
+2. Move the ztp folder to /opt/stackstorm/packs/
 3. Load the pack

 		st2ctl reload